kurohat/writeUp/meAndMyGf1/README.md

 Who are you?
 Hacker?
 Sorry This Site Can Only Be Accessed local!<!-- Maybe you can search how to use x-forwarded-for -->
 ```

-As you can see, the create of this CTF gave use a hint that we should use **x-forwarded-for** get the first flag
+As you can see, the creator of this CTF gave use a hint that we should use **x-forwarded-for** get the first flag

 to find **more** information about the target